Democratic Republic of Congo:

 To contribute to improving the food and nutritional security of the most vulnerable farming households, by mobilizing a context-sensitive, gender- and environment-sensitive approach to direct support and advice in the Miabi, Lupatapata, Katanda and Tshilenge territories.

-Beneficiaries: 1000 vulnerable households in Kasaï Oriental province
+Beneficiaries: 1000 vulnerable households (in particular women)

 Main Donor: Enabel